darylsew/sonido/server/readme.md

-Take times and gps locations from twilio and triangulates stuff
+Take times and gps locations from twilio and triangulate the location of the gun.
+Then send back the the location from twilio.